aks2203/easy-to-hard-data/README.md

 - The difficulty is determined by the [Lichess](https://lichess.org/training) puzzle rating.
 - We sorted the chess puzzles provided by Lichess, and the first 600,000 easiest puzzles make up an easy training set.
 Testing can be done with any subset of puzzles with higher indices.
 The default test set uses indices 600,000 to 700,000.

-Note that in this repository there are two scripts to make data for prefix sums and for mazes.
+Note that in this repository there are scripts to make data for prefix sums and for mazes and a script to convert Lichess csv data into torch tensors.
 Also, we include plotting code for mazes and for chess puzzles.

 # Installation